-Topic: Review of Students Who Experience Two Unsuccessful Placement Interviews Section: F ield Education Revised: 07/03/2020 Date: August 6, 2019 By: LLewis; IKim
+Topic: Review of Students Who Experience Two Unsuccessful Placement Interviews Section: Field Education Revised: 07/24/2023 Date: August 6, 2019 By: K Stalker; K McClain-Meeder

-POLICY: Students who fail two placement interviews will not be placed in field.
+POLICY: Students who experience two unsuccessful placement interviews will participate in a review meeting.
 A review meeting will be scheduled to determine whether the student will be allowed to continue in the field course.
 If not allowed to continue, and the student is registered for the field course, a determination is made about the grade.